 If you’re a frequent visitor to our website, you may notice that things look a little different.
 You’re right.
 We recently redesigned our website—and we’re pretty proud of the results.
 (If you’re a first-time visitor, welcome!
 Stay a little while.
 Poke around.)

 If you’ve ever been involved in a full-scale website build (or rebuild), you know that there are many moving parts that must fall into place before launch.
-From UX and design, to development and testing, there’s a lot that’s behind a successful redesign.
-It’s a time-consuming procedure.
+From UX and design, to development and testing, there’s a lot that’s behind a successful website redesign.
+It’s a time-consuming process.

 Let’s discuss how content writing fits into a website launch.